bluerobotics/bluerobotics.github.io/brov2/assembly.md

 1             | Pre-loaded SD Card
 1             | Power Supply
 1             | 3DR PixHawk (Optional)
-1             | Raspberry Pi 3 (Optional)
+1             | Raspberry Pi 3

 ## Lights

 Quantity      | Part
 ------------- | --------------------------------------------------------
-1             | Lumen Subsea Light w/ Mounts (Pair, Pre-Connected) (Optional)
+1-2           | Lumen Subsea Light w/ Mounts (Pair, Pre-Connected) (Optional)

 ## What You Need for Operation that is Not Included

 There are some items necessary for operation that are not included with the kit.

  - Analog screen for the standard BlueROV2.
-We recommend [this one]().
+We recommend [this one](#).

  - A gamepad controller.
-We recommend [this one]().
+We recommend [this one](#).

  - A laptop or a tablet.
 ArduSub works on Mac, Linux, and Windows.

  - A battery for your BlueROV2.
-We recommend [this one](http://www.hobbyking.com/hobbyking/store/uh_viewItem.asp?idProduct=56844)
+We recommend getting 2 or 3 of [these](http://www.hobbyking.com/hobbyking/store/uh_viewItem.asp?idProduct=56844)

-# Assembly
+# Assembling the Frame

-## Mounting the Battery Enclosure onto the Bottom Panel
+## Mounting the Battery Enclosure to the Bottom Panel

-1. Remove one battery cradle from the bubble wrap and apply one or two drops of threadlocker to the bottom third of the screw holes on the bottom of the cradle.
+1. Remove one battery cradle from the bubble wrap and apply one or two drops of threadlocker to the screw holes on the bottom of the cradle.

 	<img src="/brov2/cad/locktite-application-blind.png" class="img-responsive" style="max-width:700px" />

-2. Attach that battery cradle to the bottom panel, using 4 M4x14 socket head cap screws, from the bag with 4 M4x14 screws and 4 M3x12 screws.
+2. Attach that battery cradle to the bottom panel, using 4 M4x14 socket head cap screws from the bag with 4 M4x14 screws and 4 M3x12 screws.
 Be sure that the screw head is in the counterbore.
 The bottom panel is only counterbored on one side.

 	[picture of bag w/ M4x14 screws & M3x12 screws]